netdata/netdata/collectors/README.md

     }
     else {
         // this chart is already created
-        // let netdata know we start a new iteration on it rrdset_next(st);
+        // let Netdata know we start a new iteration on it rrdset_next(st);
     }

     // give the collected value(s) to the chart rrddim_set_by_pointer(st, rd, collected_value);

-    // signal netdata we are done with this iteration rrdset_done(st);
+    // signal Netdata we are done with this iteration rrdset_done(st);
 }
 ```

-Of course netdata has a lot of libraries to help you also in collecting the metrics.
+Of course, Netdata has a lot of libraries to help you also in collecting the metrics.
 The best way to find your way through this, is to examine what other similar plugins do.

 ### External Plugins